Hieizan Enryakuji Temple: Delve Deeper into Buddhism on Sacred Grounds

 5 Places Related To Hachiko - Follow The Pawsteps Of The Famous Dog!

-The statue shows professor Ueno and Hachi happily reunited.
+The statue shows Professor Ueno and Hachi happily reunited.
 The campus is open to visitors and the statue is located right beside the entrance.
 There are even spotlights illuminating it at night.
 It is a truly heartwarming sight.

 The statue is located right beside the No-Seimon Gate of the Hongo Campus, which can be easily accessed from Ueno.
-For details, please refer to this convenient map of the campus.

 A little-known fact is that the archive museum of the University of Tokyo's Faculty of Agriculture displays some of Hachi's preserved organs as well.
 Hachi was dissected after his passing.
-His organs where actually re-examined in 2011 to investigate the cause of his death.
+His organs were actually re-examined in 2011 to investigate the cause of his death.
 If you are interested, feel free to visit the museum and have a look.

 5 Places Related To Hachiko - Follow The Pawsteps Of The Famous Dog!